-Hawaii’s roads wind past stunning coastlines, volcanoes, and rainforests, but they can be risky – not because of the scenic distractions, but because of the millions of tourists that clog the roadways of the state’s six islands each year.
-Of the 8.6 million tourists that visited Hawaii in 2015, many are unfamiliar with the roads and traffic laws, increasing the risks for all involved.
+Hawaii's roads wind past stunning coastlines, volcanoes, and rainforests, but they can be risky - not because of the scenic distractions, but because of the millions of tourists that clog the roadways of the state's six islands each year.
+Of the over 9 million tourists that visit Hawaii annually, many are unfamiliar with the roads and traffic laws, increasing the risks for all involved.
 Read on to find out what you need to know about road safety and car insurance in Hawaii.

 Thanks to the tropical climate, motorcyclists are on the road all year long, so drivers should be on the lookout.
 Motorcyclists don't have to carry personal injury protection, and they don't have to wear a helmet if they are over age 17.
 This worries safety advocates.
 "We all know motorcycles are the most hazardous form of transportation," says Cathy Chase, vice president of governmental affairs for Advocates for Highway and Auto Safety.
 "Couple that with no helmet law, and it's a recipe for disaster."

 Hawaii repealed its No-Fault insurance law in 1997 and replaced it with a pared-down model of No-Fault insurance in 1998.
 The state still requires you to carry personal injury protection (PIP) to cover your own medical expenses in an accident, regardless of who is to blame.
 But other parts of PIP coverage that used to be mandated by law may now be optional.